-Transcribing online meetings promotes asynchronous communication between teams and customers in different time zones.
+Conference call transcription promotes asynchronous communication between teams and customers in different time zones.
 It sends accurate, automated post-meeting notes to participants even if they cannot attend.

 Non-English speakers can translate transcripts to understand what was discussed during the meeting.
 This way, business transcription software lets you reach a large audience and ensures everyone is on the same page and no one is left out.

 As essential and informative as business conference calls are, they often overlook the problems of people with auditory sensory issues.

 Recent statistical data shows there are 1.5bn people with hearing problems worldwide.
 By transcribing your business conference calls, you ensure those who cannot hear can still participate.